 V’ni Dansi holds the distinction of being the only company in Canada to teach and perform both Métis and contemporary dance.
 Meaning "Come and Dance" in Michif, V’ni Dansi is thrilled to share the Métis people's joyful culture with audiences of all nations.

 Our work manifests in three creative themes: traditional Métis jigging, contemporary Métis jigging, and contemporary dance.
 The jigging component of our work is performed under the name - the Louis Riel Métis Dancers.
 Contemporary works are created for, and by, Yvonne Chartrand under the name Compaigni V'ni Dansi.

-Traditional Métis jigging preserves the historical dances of generations ago; such dances include: The Red River Jig (up to 100 steps), Drops of Brandy, Reel of Eight, Duck Dance, Rabbit Dance, The Métis Square Dance and Reels with calls (usually 8 people).
+Traditional Métis jigging preserves the historical dances of generations ago; such dances include: The Red River Jig (up to 100 steps), La Danse du Canard, La Danse du Crochet, Métis square dance and reels with calls (usually 8 people).
 These dances are traditionally done with a poised upper body, feet do not come higher than the ankle bone, and the rhythms mimic the sound of a running horse.
 These traditions stem from First Nations dances while also embodying the elegance of the European historical dance influence.
 This fusion ultimately became the unique style of Métis dance.
-This traditional form was passed on to Artistic Director, Yvonne Chartrand, through mentorships with Métis Elders making her knowledge of the old ways a valuable cultural legacy that must be preserved.
+This traditional form was passed on to Artistic Director, Yvonne Chartrand, through mentorships with Métis Elders and knowledge keepers making her knowledge of the old ways a valuable cultural legacy that must be preserved.